FredAtLandMetrics/corrigible/README.md

 Project Status
 ==============
 The hard parts work and there's tests around key points.
-I'm currently trying to use corrigible in real-world provisioning situations to see what I like and don't like so I can make changes, come up with new features, make things faster, etc.
+It's been working for a number of projects for nearly two years.
+I've just (in early 2017) made it python3-friendly and now (in March 2017) I've done a fair bit of cleanup to get the code in better shape for a couple of interviews, so the next steps are:
+* to get rocket-mode working in a more useful way (a changed plan should cause the re-execution of every parent plan up to the system file...currently, this isn't what happens, so rocket-mode is really only worth using for very shallow plan-trees and, unless you really know what you're doing, there's a good chance it's not doing what you think)
+* to allow for optional parallelism in execution based on the ordering (multiple, separate snippets with the same sort-order number should be able to run in parallel)

+Now that it's been in use for a variety of projects, I've gotten a feel for what features have actually been used and what really hasn't ended up being particularly useful.
+As of right now, v2 will likely include:
+* no distinction between ansible snippets and plan files, snippet syntax will become a superset of ansible syntax
+* provisioning for AWS, GCE, and Digital Ocean will be a part of the language
+* added to the yaml syntax will be a way to include other yaml files
+* rocket mode will be on by default, but will be opt-in for snippets (so everything runs every time, unless otherwise directed)
+* there will be constants (see TODO)
+* ability to reference parameter files so multiple system files can reference the same parameter file
+* script hooks (use case: to check to see if the current checkpoint matches the latest in master)

 Also, I've put up a [repository for examples](https://github.com/FredAtLandMetrics/corrigible-example1).

 Contact
 =======
 Feedback is welcomed.
-Feel free to email me at [fred@frameworklabs.us](fred@frameworklabs.us).
+Feel free to email me at [fred@frameworklabs.us](mailto:fred@frameworklabs.us).
 I do have a bit of a spam problem, so please mention corrigible in the subject line.

-Also, head to [Framework Labs](http://frameworklabs.us) if you'd like to discuss working with me on a project!
+Also, head to [Framework Labs](http://frameworklabs.us) for more information about the sort of work I do.
+Please get in touch if you have a project you would like help with!